erantanen/prime-search/README.md

  - it pulls a start:end point for search of primes
  - moduls is used at 2,3,5 rotations
  - a list is built
- - sqrt is ran against list (not done yet)
+ - sqrt is ran against list
  - output of list

+**
+Todo:
+ major makefile clean
+ adjust linklist to make smaller adjust printing so it does not scroll off of page (silly tweek)